obonaventure/cnp3/book-2nd/protocols/bgp.rst

 These different types of relationships are implemented in the `interdomain routing policies` defined by each domain.
 The `interdomain routing policy` of a domain is composed of three main parts :

- - the `import filter` that specifies, for each peering relationship, the routes that can be accepted from the neighbouring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets)
+ - the `import filter` that specifies, for each peering relationship, the routes that can be accepted from the neighbouring domain (the non-acceptable routes are ignored and the domain never uses them to forward packets).
- - the `export filter` that specifies, for each peering relationship, the routes that can be advertised to the neighbouring domain
+ - the `export filter` that specifies, for each peering relationship, the routes that can be advertised to the neighbouring domain.
- - the `ranking` algorithm that is used to select the best route among all the routes that the domain has received towards the same destination prefix
+ - the `ranking` algorithm that is used to select the best route among all the routes that the domain has received towards the same destination prefix.

 .. index:: import policy, export policy